-- a) Four samples of approximately 10 g will be chemically separated by dissolving the down and feathers using the sodium hypochlorite solution.
-If the polyester and plumage are poorly mixed more than 10 g or more than 2 samples may be required to accurately determine the proportion of polyester vs. plumage.
-Repeat (b-j) for each sample to be tested. - b) Place a piece of 20 cm x 20 cm 3-layer cotton gauze into the oven at 105° C for 3 hours.
+a) Four samples of approximately 10 g will be chemically separated by dissolving the down and feathers using the sodium hypochlorite solution.
+Repeat (b-j) for each sample to be tested.

+- b) Place a piece of 20 cm x 20 cm 3-layer cotton gauze into the oven at 105° C for 3 hours.
 Remove gauze from the oven.
 Cool and dry the gauze by placing it in the desiccator for 30 minutes.
-(Not necessary if stainless steel wire net). - c) Weigh approximately 10g of conditioned sample (accurate to 0.1 mg).
+(Not necessary if using mesh sieve). - c) Weigh approximately 10g (accurate to 0.1 mg) of conditioned sample (conditioned as per IDFB-01).
 Record the weight as W1.
 Alternatively weigh approximately 10 g of absolute dry mass sample. - d) Weigh the dried gauze (accurate to 0.1 mg).
 Record the weight as W2.
-(Not necessary if using steel sieve.) - e) Place the sample (W1) into the 1500-2000 ml glass beaker.
+(Not necessary if using mesh sieve.) - e) Place the sample (W1) into the 1500-2000 ml glass beaker.
 Add approximately 1000 ml of NaClO solution.
 Stir with a glass rod and make sure the sample and solution are mixed well. - f) Place the beaker into the water bath with a water temperature of 25° C. Stir occasionally until all of the plumage is dissolved (approximately 3 hours).
 Except for stirring, the beaker may be covered by the stopper or lid during the process.
 Lid or stopper should be loosely attached.
-(Do not cover tightly) - g) Filter or drain the remaining liquid from the beaker through a piece of gauze (or mesh sieve). - Rinse the remaining material (polyester fibres) left on the gauze (or) steel mesh sieve with distilled water at least 3 times. - Place the gauze (if used) and remaining polyester fibre in a stainless steel wire netting.
-Place the netting into the oven at 105° C until a constant weight is achieved (about 3 hours). - j) Remove the netting from the oven and place it in a desiccator for 20 minutes.
-Weigh the gauze with the remaining polyester fibre (accurate to 0.1 mg).
-Record the weight as W3.
-If mesh sieve is used, just weigh the remaining polyester fibre.
-Record the weight as W4. - k) Repeat the procedures (b-j) for the additional three samples.
+(Do not cover tightly) - g) Filter or drain the remaining liquid from the beaker through a piece of gauze (or mesh sieve). - h) Rinse the remaining material (polyester) left on the gauze (or) mesh sieve with distilled water at least 3 times.